David Upton was into alcohol, drugs, and gay sex for 27 years until he met Jesus

 There was nothing much to do with the kind of friends he had except drink, do drugs, and party.
 Young, handsome, and promising in his early 20s, depression sank.

 Immediately, he realized that what he was about to do was wrong and even more stupid.
 He couldn’t dishonor his parents this way.
-He backed away as he cried and left the party without seeing any of his friends there ever again.
+He backed away as he cried and left the party without seeing any of his friends again.

 There’s always hope in God!